Roadmap

 Up next

-- enabling the introduction of Spinal Muscular Atrophy (SMA) to newborn blood spot screening
+- introducing Spinal Muscular Atrophy (SMA) to newborn blood spot screening

-- exploring ways to consolidate childhood vaccinations records across GP and CHIS records to enable better delivery of local vaccination routine campaigns and national catch-up campaigns
+- assessing ways to consolidate childhood vaccinations records, enabling better manual cleanup processes and delivery of local and national vaccination campaigns

 - improving newborn screening reporting and quality assurance tools